the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 - The `data_type` can be `SMALLINT`, `INT`, `BIGINT`
 - If `GENEATED ALWAYS` is used, you cannot insert or update values in this column.
 - If `GENERATED BY DEFAULT` is used, if you supply a value for the column, the value is used, if no value is supplied, the system generates a default value.
-- You can optionally specify sequencing options, to control program how the values should be generated.
+- You can optionally specify sequencing options, that controls how the values are be generated.

 # Views
 A view is useful for wrapping a **commonly used complex query**.

+# Triggers

+# Stored Procedures

+# Window Functions